nrfconnect/sdk-nrf/doc/nrf/libraries/networking/nrf_cloud_pgps.rst

 * :c:enumerator:`NRF_MODEM_GNSS_EVT_AGPS_REQ` - Occurs when the GNSS module requires assistance data.
 * :c:enumerator:`NRF_MODEM_GNSS_EVT_FIX` - Occurs once a fix is attained.

-When the application receives the :c:enumerator:`NRF_MODEM_GNSS_EVT_AGPS_REQ` event, it must call :c:func:`nrf_cloud_pgps_notify_prediction`.
+When the application receives the :c:enumerator:`NRF_MODEM_GNSS_EVT_AGPS_REQ` event, it must call the :c:func:`nrf_cloud_pgps_notify_prediction` function.
-This event results in the call back of the application's :c:func:`pgps_event_handler_t` function when a valid P-GPS prediction set is available.
+This event results in the callback of the application's :c:func:`pgps_event_handler_t` function when a valid P-GPS prediction set is available.
-It will pass the :c:enum:`PGPS_EVT_AVAILABLE` event and a pointer to :c:struct:`nrf_cloud_pgps_prediction` to the handler.
+It passes the :c:enum:`PGPS_EVT_AVAILABLE` event and a pointer to the :c:struct:`nrf_cloud_pgps_prediction` structure to the handler.

-The application must pass this prediction to :c:func:`nrf_cloud_pgps_inject`, along with either the :c:struct:`nrf_modem_gnss_agps_data_frame` read from the GNSS interface after the :c:enumerator:`NRF_MODEM_GNSS_EVT_AGPS_REQ` event or NULL.
+The application must pass this prediction to the :c:func:`nrf_cloud_pgps_inject` function, along with either the :c:struct:`nrf_modem_gnss_agps_data_frame` structure read from the GNSS interface after the :c:enumerator:`NRF_MODEM_GNSS_EVT_AGPS_REQ` event or NULL.

-If the use case for the application is such that the device will not move distances greater than a few dozen kilometers before it gets a new GNSS fix, it can pass the latitude and longitude read after the :c:enumerator:`NRF_MODEM_GNSS_EVT_FIX` event to :c:func:`nrf_cloud_pgps_set_location`.
+If the device does not move distances longer than a few dozen kilometers before it gets a new GNSS fix, it can pass the latitude and longitude read after the :c:enumerator:`NRF_MODEM_GNSS_EVT_FIX` event to the :c:func:`nrf_cloud_pgps_set_location` function.
-The P-GPS subsystem will use this stored location for the next GNSS request for position assistance when A-GPS assistance is not enabled or is unavailable.
+The P-GPS subsystem uses this stored location for the next GNSS request for position assistance when A-GPS assistance is not enabled or is unavailable.
-If the use case involves possible long-distance travel between fix attempts, such a mechanism can be detrimental to short TTFF, as the saved position might be too inaccurate to be a benefit.
+If the device moves further between fix attempts, such a mechanism can be detrimental to short TTFF, as the saved position might be too inaccurate to be useful.

-The application can also call :c:func:`nrf_cloud_pgps_preemptive_updates` to discard expired predictions and replace them with newer ones, prior to the expiration of the entire set of predictions.
+The application can also call the :c:func:`nrf_cloud_pgps_preemptive_updates` function to discard expired predictions and replace them with newer ones, before the expiration of the entire set of predictions.
-This can be useful for customer use cases where cloud connections are available infrequently.
+This can be useful in use cases where cloud connections are available infrequently.
-The :kconfig:option:`CONFIG_NRF_CLOUD_PGPS_REPLACEMENT_THRESHOLD` sets the minimum number of valid predictions remaining before such an update occurs.
+The :kconfig:option:`CONFIG_NRF_CLOUD_PGPS_REPLACEMENT_THRESHOLD` option sets the minimum number of valid predictions remaining before such an update occurs.

 For best performance, applications can call the P-GPS functions mentioned in this section from workqueue handlers rather than directly from various callback functions.